browserengineering/book/book/scheduling-and-threading.md

 rendering: `requestAnimationFrame`.[^set-timeout] It's used like this:

-[^set-timeout]: the `setTimeout` JavaScript API is very easy to add also, but I'll leave that to an exercise.
+[^set-timeout]: the `setTimeout` JavaScript API is very easy to add also, but I'll leave that as an exercise.

 ``` {.javascript expected=False}
 /* This is JavaScript */